 "P-pleased to meet you, Teru," she greeted.
 How could he possibly survive in this heat, she thought.

 "Yo," was his curt response.

 "From here you'll be directed up to Tsuchikage-sama's office.
-Your sensei has decide to go ahead and wait for you there, as a more formal meeting."
+Your sensei has decided to go ahead and wait for you there as a more formal meeting."